tsCrate/tscrate-nodemcu/README.md

 LFS.registerReader(readInterval, readFunction, datasetName)
 ```

+### User Code
+Code in main.lua will be executed after initialization.
+Any hardware configuration and reader registration can be placed in here.
+This repository includes a sample main.lua file in the output directory for reference.

 ## Firmware Requirements
 The following are required in user_config.h and user_modules.h for firmware builds (along with any modules required to communicate with connected hardware):